afterpay/sdk-ios/docs/src/getting-started/checkout-v1.md

 The Web Login is a `UIViewController` that can be presented modally over the view controller of your choosing.

+{: .note }
+> When creating a checkout token, both `redirectConfirmUrl` and `redirectCancelUrl` must be set.
+Failing to do so will cause undefined behavior.
+The SDK’s example merchant server sets the parameters [here](https://github.com/afterpay/sdk-example-server/blob/5781eadb25d7f5c5d872e754fdbb7214a8068008/src/routes/checkout.ts#L26-L27).
+See more by checking the [api reference](https://developers.afterpay.com/afterpay-online/reference/javascript-afterpayjs#redirect-method).

 ### Swift (UIKit)

 ```swift